-To report a theft of equipment, send a completed Form T-64 (or campus equipment status change form) with a copy of the police report to the campus/institute chief business officer or designee.
+To report a theft of equipment, send a completed Form T-64 (with a copy of the police report) to the campus/institute chief business officer or designee.
+Or update the Equipment record through IRIS transaction code ZAM_ASSET_CHANGE (with a copy of policy report attached.)
 [Policy FI0131, 5]